 Alex Xi He

-Abstract: This paper studies the effects of household liquidity constraints on individual labor market outcomes by exploiting a mortgage reform in Denmark in 1992, which for the first time allowed homeowners to borrow against housing equity for non-housing purposes.
+Abstract: This paper studies the causal effect of liquidity constraints on individual labor market outcomes by exploiting a mortgage reform in Denmark in 1992, which for the first time allowed homeowners to borrow against housing equity for non-housing purposes.
 We find that following the reform, liquidity-constrained homeowners extracted housing equity, increased debt levels, and had higher earnings growth and lower employment rates.
 In contrast, the reform had small and opposite effects on the earnings and employment rates of homeowners with high liquid asset holdings.
-Consistent with models of job search with risk aversion, the option to borrow against housing equity allows liquidity-constrained individuals to search for high-wage jobs.
-The results imply that relaxing household liquidity constraints during recessions could potentially increase earnings and output in the longer run through labor market search.
+The option to borrow against housing equity enables liquidity-constrained individuals to move to high-wage jobs and invest in valuable human and physical capital.
+The results imply that relaxing household liquidity constraints during recessions can create better job matches and potentially increase earnings and output in the longer run.

 Abstract: Financial intermediaries may reduce welfare losses caused by hyperbolic discounting investors, who may liquidate their investment prematurely when the liquidation cost is low.
 In a competitive equilibrium, sophisticated investors are offered contracts with perfect commitment, and first best results are achieved; naïve investors are attracted by contracts that offer seemingly attractive returns in the long run but introduce discontinuous penalties for early withdrawal.
 If the investor types are private information, naïve investors withdraw early and cross-subsidize sophisticated investors.
 When a secondary market for long-term contracts opens for trading, financial intermediaries are compelled to offer contracts that have more flexible withdrawal options with linear schemes, and the welfare of naïve investors is improved.
 Arbitrage-free linear contracts allow for a unique term structure for interest rates that includes a premium for naïveté.
 Solvency requirements may limit competition for contracts and result in positive profits; banks that have capital are able to compete more aggressively, which improves investor welfare.